Nana Aba Anamoah Opens Up About Choosing Journalism Over Medicine

 • Award-winning Ghanaian media personality Nana Aba Anamoah has detailed why she chose to become a broadcaster

-• The influencer recounted her dad's reactions after watching her for the first time on while she was reading the evening news
+• The influencer recounted her dad's reactions after watching her for the first time on while she read the evening news

-• Some social media users have commented on Nana Aba Anamoah's latest video, which has gone viral on Instagram
+• Many social media users have commented on Nana Aba Anamoah's latest video, which has gone viral on Instagram

 Renowned Ghanaian media personality, Nana Aba Anamoah, has explained why she chose to be a broadcast journalist.

-The former GHOne TV manager disclosed how her father wished she pursued medicine.
+The former GHOne TV manager also disclosed how her father wished that she had pursued medicine.

 Nana Aba